XIMDEX/xcms/extensions/vendors/stolz/assets/README.md

 You can use the library without using static methods.
 The signature of all methods is the same as described above but using an instance of the class instead.

-	// Load the library
+	// Load the library with composer
-	require 'vendor/autoload.php';
+	require __DIR__ . '/vendor/autoload.php';
-	// or if you didn't use composer
-	//require '/path/to/Stolz/Assets/Manager.php';

 	// Set config options
 	$config = array(
 		'collections' => array(...),
 		'autoload' => array(...),
 		'pipeline' => true,
-		'public_dir' => '/absolute/path/to/your/webroot/public/dir' // Required only if you enable pipeline!
+		'public_dir' => '/absolute/path/to/your/webroot/public/dir'
 		...
 	);